11th February 2020

 The de facto relationship is a common but sometimes confusing part of Australian family law.
 Working out whether you're in a de facto relationship in the eyes of the law isn't black and white either.

 The legal system in Australia understands that every relationship is different.
-From property and other assets to children and mixed-nationality, relationships are complicated.
+From property and other assets to children and parenting, relationships are complicated.
 That's why de facto relationship status in Australia isn't a one-size-fits-all law.

 If you're feeling confused and want to know what constitutes a de facto relationship, we've got you covered.
 Keep reading to discover how